SherG/sherrieg/content/blog/germany-industry-collapse/index.md

 Per Bloomberg she made the comments ahead of crisis talks with Chancellor Olaf Scholz.

-Fahimi added that such a crisis would come on the heels of record-high inflation and "rising costs for Co2 emissions."
+The union head added that such a crisis would come on the heels of record-high inflation and "rising costs for Co2 emissions."

 She concluded: "The crisis could lead to social and labor unrest."

+Anyone hear from Gerhard Schröder lately?

 ### Related